military bases in kentucky

 Their primary mission is to transport troops, supplies, and equipment to places all over the world.

-They also are involved in other missions like intelligence, combat control, and are even involved in special operations activities.
+They also are involved in other missions like intelligence and combat control and are even involved in special operations activities.

 Units Stationed: